nomeata/sat-britney/README.txt

 Usage
 ~~~~~

-For details on the flags, please consult sat-britney --help output.
+For details on the flags, please consult SAT-Britney --help output.
 You need to
 enable at lest one of the various outputs (e.g. --hints), otherwise you are
 burning CPU cycles for nothing.